guildai/guild.ai/pages/cheatsheet.md

   #sourcecode:
   #  - exclude: my_dataset.csv

-  # To include specific files that would not otherwise be treated as
+  # To include files that would not otherwise be treated as source
-  # source code by Guild (e.g. they are binary files such as images or
+  # code by Guild (e.g. they are binary files such as images or they
-  # they are larger than 1M), explicitly include them as the block
+  # are larger than 1M), explicitly include them as the block below
-  # below illustrates.
-Note that these includes are applied in
+  # illustrates.
+Note that these includes are applied in addition to
-  # addition to the default rules - files that match the patterns are
+  # the default rules - files that match the patterns are added to the
-  # added to the default list of copied source files.
+  # default list of copied source files.

   #sourcecode:
   #  - include: my_image.png